As a general rule of thumb its cheaper to re-use than to buy new everytime.

 Flats

 These are the traditional cloth diaper- large flat rectangles that one would fold to form a diaper for their child.
+Pro's

 Very Economical